 - Stay Aware of Any Current Regulations

 - Even if Ban the Box hasn’t passed yet in your area, businesses should be very aware to avoid discrimination in their hiring practices.
-This page from the EEOC gives an overview of federal laws regarding discrimination, and many states have similar resources for more local regulations.
+This page from the Equal Employment Opportunity Commission (EEOC) gives an overview of federal laws regarding discrimination, and many states have similar resources for more local regulations.

 - Respond to Regulations When They are Enacted